-Some recording contracts contain what is called a controlled composition clause that applies to musical works written and “controlled” by the artist.
-These clauses can affect the amount mechanical royalties payed back to the songwriter.
+Some recording contracts contain what is called a controlled composition clause.
+It applies to compositions written by the contracted performing artist (“controlled” compositions - meaning the artist also controls the songwriter rights), and it affects the amount of mechanical royalties paid back to the songwriter.

-Please consult the necessary legal council when given an agreement so that you have a full understanding of what you are agreeing to.
+Always consult legal counsel when reviewing a contract, so that you have a full understanding of what you are agreeing to and qualified advice

 Disclaimer: This article is for educational and informational purposes only and not for the purpose of providing legal advice.
 The content contained in this article is not legal advice or a legal opinion on any specific matter or matters.

 Want to keep up with Songtrust for frequent music and publishing updates?

 Visit the Songtrust Blog